 - Get your FREE Printable "Want, Need, Wear, Read" Gift Tags

-- Looking for More Gift Inspiration?
+- Looking for More Gift Guides?

 Gift-giving at Christmas time is one of the joys I look forward to all year.
 I used to struggle to keep it simple when I went Christmas shopping, I would get way too excited and buy more than we needed.
 Not good for the budget and also not a great example to set for my kiddos.
 I must have stumbled upon this 4 gift Christmas rule online somewhere and knew that it would work for our family.
 I need structure to keep everything afloat in our busy life so having a simple gift-giving system for Christmas so I knew that this would be a great tradition for us to try.